West Islay Tidal Farm, Scotland

 Other advantages of the proposed site include the future development potential with expansion to deeper water, the absence of large sediment deposits and large concentrations of resident marine life.

 Offshore renewable energy project details

-The project site is spread across an area of around eight square kilometres and lies approximately eight kilometres off the western tip of the island of Islay.
+The project site is spread across 8km² and lies approximately 8km off the western tip of the island of Islay.

-The first phase of the project will be a six megawatt demonstration phase targeted to be completed by 2015 / 2016.
-The second phase will aim at commercial operation in 2016, with an installed capacity of 30MW.
-The full capacity of 400MW will be reached through a staged build out from 2019 to 2024.
+The first phase of the project will be a 6MW demonstration phase.
+The second phase will have an installed capacity of 30MW.
+The full capacity of 400MW will be reached through a staged build out by 2024.

 Horizontal axis turbine technology

 DPME is focusing on using technologies based on open rotor horizontal axis turbines, whether mounted entirely subsea or with an element of surface penetration.

 The initial phase of the development will be based on 30 one-megawatt rotor tidal turbines, although the detailed design of turbines to be installed is not yet finalised.